Assessment of Parkinson's Disease Medication State through Automatic Speech Analysis: Methodology

 In our speaker-dependent approach, the final system consists of 74 individual models, one for each speaker.
 However, they all share the same configuration (architecture and training hyperparameters).
 The reason behind this is that just 2 speech recordings from each patient are available for validation purposes.
 Thus, validation on a per-speaker basis is not feasible.
 Instead, the average accuracy on the validation subset across all the patients is used to select the optimal global configuration that is then used to train 74 individual DNNs, one for each patient.
 The DNN classifiers were trained on several GPUs using TensorFlow \cite{tensorflow2015-whitepaper}.

 Table \ref{tbl:config_res_spkrdep} shows the optimal configuration for each of the six parameterizations used in this work: the three sets described in Section \ref{section:feats} with and without PCA.
 The number of coefficients per speech frame are 13, 26 and 23 for MFCC, MFCC+$\Delta$s and eGeMAPS, respectively.
-A context length of 15 frames was found optimal for all the systems, except for the MFCC+$\Delta$s+PCA one, that uses a context of 11 frames.
+A context length of 15 frames was found optimal for the MFCC- and eGeMAPS-based systems, whereas the MFCC+$\Delta$s(+PCA) systems use a context of 11 frames.
 For the PCA-based systems, the input dimension corresponds to the number of principal components kept, which is determinastically selected as the n largest eigenvalues that explain a 95\% of the total variance in the original input space.